colidescope

 +Introduction

-This is where Functions come in.
-Functions allow us to 'wrap' sections of code representing a specific functionality while exposing a set of inputs the control that functionality and a set of outputs it produces.
+This is where functions come in.
+Functions allow us to "wrap" sections of code representing a specific functionality while exposing a set of inputs that control that functionality and a set of outputs that the function produces.
+Once a function is defined we can then "call" that function anywhere in our code, passing in the required inputs as data and receiving the outputs as a result.
 This is similar to how components work in Grasshopper, but implemented with code.

-Implementing a Function makes the logic implemented in the Function's code easily reuseable anywhere it's needed in the rest of our program.
-It also allows for much easier management of changes since the change only needs to be done once (in the Function's code) and it will automatically update wherever the Function is called.
+Defining a function makes the logic within the function's code easily reuseable anywhere it's needed in the rest of our program.
+It also allows for much easier management of changes since the change only needs to be done once (in the function's definition) and will be run whenever the function is called.

-We have already seen and used some Functions such as type(), str(), and range() which are included with Python.
-But what are Functions really?
+You may not have realized, but we've already seen and used some functions such as type(), str(), and range() which are included with Python.
+But what are functions really?

-As in math, a Function is a basic structure that can accept inputs, perform some processing on those inputs, and give back a result.
-Let's create a basic Function that will add two to a given number and give us back the result:
+As in math, a function is a basic structure that can accept inputs, perform some processing on those inputs, and give back a result.
+Let's create a basic function in Python that will add two to a given number and give us back the result.
+You can write this code directly in the script editor of a Python component in Grasshopper or any other Python environment:

 def add_function(input_number):